Fundamental Cosmic Anisotropy and its Ramifications I: Killing vector fields and constructing their metric: Introduction

-Following the indications for the reality of possible deviations from the cosmological principle, the incentive for the present study is to explore cosmologies that do not entail uniformity.
+Following the indications for the reality of possible deviations from the cosmological principle, the purpose of the present study is to explore cosmologies that do not entail uniformity.
 With the ultimate goal to extend this to the geometric structure of fully inhomogeneous and anisotropic cosmologies, we here first explore the implications for cosmologies that are anisotropic, yet homogeneous.
-No longer involving the symmetry of isotropy, there is a substantial extension of possible metrics with respect to the 3 types of highly symmetric RW metrics.
-This consideration gives rise to the class of so-called \emph{Bianchi models}, derived from the classification scheme for three-dimensional Lie algebras \citep{ellis_class_1969}.
-These models, first introduced by Bianchi in 1898 \citep{bianchi1898}, provide a framework for studying universes that are perfectly homogeneous yet have varying degrees of anisotropy.
+No longer demanding the symmetry of isotropy, there is a substantial extension of possible cosmic metrics with respect to the 3 types of highly symmetric RW metrics.
+They are generally called \emph{Bianchi models.}

 In this work, we investigate the mathematical basis of the Bianchi models from the perspective of the infinitesimal isometries, or \emph{Killing vector fields} (KVFs), belonging to the metrics involved.
 Namely, requirements on homogeneity and isotropy of a metric manifest themselves mathematically as such infinitesimal isometries.
-Denoting by $g$ the relevant metric, a KVF $\xi$ is characterized by the following equation:
+Denoting by $g$ the metric under consideration, a KVF $\xi$ is characterized by the following equations:

-where $\mathcal{L}$ indicates Lie derivative and semicolon notation is used for covariant derivative.
-For instance, if $g$ is taken as a RW metric \eqref{eq:rw-metric}, one will find exactly six solutions for $\xi$ to this equation: three characterizing homogeneity, and three characterizing full isotropy.
-Moreover, due to the property of Lie derivatives that $\mathcal{L}_{[\xi,\eta]}=[\mathcal{L}_\xi,\mathcal{L}_\eta]$---so that the commutator of KVFs is again a KVF---we see that KVFs form a Lie algebra of vector fields (Killing Lie algebra; KLA).
+where $\mathcal{L}$ indicates Lie derivative (also known as Lie drag), comma notation indicates differentiation, and semicolon notation indicates covariant differentiation.
+For instance, if $g$ is taken as a Robertson-Walker metric, one will find exactly six solutions for $\xi$ to this equation.
+Moreover, due to the property of Lie derivatives that $\mathcal{L}_{[\xi,\eta]}=[\mathcal{L}_\xi,\mathcal{L}_\eta]$ --- so that the commutator of KVFs is again a KVF --- we see that KVFs form a Lie algebra of vector fields (Killing Lie algebra; KLA).
 It is known that a metric in dimension $n$ may allow for up to $n(n+1)/2$ KVFs \cite[\S17.1]{ellis_relativistic_2012}, and certainly does not need to reach this bound.

-Retracting the requirement of isotropy, and replacing it by that of anisotropy while retaining full homogeneity, substantially extends the pool of potential metrics with respect to the three RW type metrics.
-Instead, we obtain the so-called \emph{Bianchi models,} named after the classification scheme for 3D Lie algebras \cite{ellis_class_1969}.
-This is because the KVFs effecting homogeneity will be three in number, and hence the KLA will be three-dimensional.
-An example metric of the so-called Bianchi I type is given by